Assimilate/homey-api/README.md

 - The database is Sqlite and all important migrations and updates are made automatically upon `dotnet watch run`.

-## Development server
+## How to run

+1. Make sure you have installed .NET Core 5.0 before proceeding with the next steps.

+2. Pull this repository to a file on your machine.

+3. Navigate into that file and then navigate into /homey-api.

-Run `dotnet watch run` to start the API.
+4. Run `dotnet watch run` to start the API.
 Navigate to `https://localhost:5001/`.

+5. Make sure you allow the https certificate by clicking`continue to localhost anyway`.

+6. The API is now ready to communicate with the app; see [Homey-App](https://github.com/Assimilate/homey-app).